-The Statutory Auditors M/s S R B C & CO LLP (SRBC) Chartered Accountants (ICAIRegistration No. 324982E/ E300003) had been appointed as Statutory Auditors of the Companyin the 45th Annual General Meeting held on 09 August 2017 for a period of 5(Five) years in terms of provisions of Section 139 of the Companies Act 2013 to holdoffice from the 45th AGM to the 50th AGM in the calendar year 2017 (subject to ratification by themembers at every Annual General Meeting).
+The Statutory Auditors M/s S R B C & CO LLP (SRBC) Chartered Accountants (ICAIRegistration No. 324982E/ E300003) had been appointed as Statutory Auditors of the Companyin the 45th Annual General Meeting held on 09 August 2017 for a period of 5(Five) years in terms of the provisions of Section 139 of the Companies Act 2013 to holdoffice from the 45th AGM to the 50th AGM in the calendar year 2022.

 REPORT ON FINANCIAL STATEMENTS

 The report of M/s S R B C & CO LLP (SRBC)Chartered Accountants (ICAI RegistrationNo.
-324982E/E300003) the Statutory Auditors of the Company on the financial statements ofthe Company for the year ended 31 March 2016 is annexed to the financial statements interms of provisions of Section 134(2) of the Companies Act 2013.
+324982E/E300003) the Statutory Auditors of the Company on the financial statements ofthe Company for the year ended 31 March 2020 is annexed to the financial statements interms of provisions of Section 134(2) of the Companies Act 2013.
 The observations of theAuditors in their report are self-explanatory and/or explained suitably in the Notesforming part of the Financial Statements.
 The report of the Statutory Auditors does notcontain any qualification reservation or adverse remark which needs any explanation orcomment of the Board.

-The Board has appointed M/s AGB & Associates Practicing Company Secretaries asSecretarial Auditor for the Financial Year 2015-16 in terms of provisions of Section 204of the Companies Act 2013 and Regulation 24A of the SEBI (Listing Obligations andDisclosure Reguirements) Regulations 2015.
-The Secretarial Audit Report of the Companyfor the Financial Year ended 31 March 2016 in the prescribed form MR-3 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is enclosed as Annexure-"E" tothis report.
+The Board has appointed M/s TVA & Co.
+LLP Practicing Company Secretaries asSecretarial Auditor for the Financial Year 2019-20 in terms of the provisions of Section204 of the Companies Act 2013 and Regulation 24A of the SEBI (Listing Obligations andDisclosure Reguirements) Regulations 2015.
+The Secretarial Audit Report of the Companyfor the Financial Year ended 31 March 2020 in the prescribed form MR-3 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is enclosed as Annexure-"D"to this report.
 The Secretarial Audit Report does not contain any qualificationreservation or adverse remark which needs any explanation or comment of the Board.

 INTERNAL FINANCIAL CONTROLS AND THEIR ADEQUACY

-The Company has a proper and adequate system of internal financial controls whichincludes the policies and procedures for ensuring the orderly and efficient conduct of itsbusiness including adherence to Company's policies the safeguarding of its assets the prevention and detection offrauds and errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information.
+The Company has a proper and adequate system of internal financial controls whichincludes the policies and procedures for ensuring the orderly and efficient conduct of itsbusiness including adherence to the

+Company's policies the safeguarding of its assets the prevention and detection offrauds and errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information.
 During the year such controls were testedand no material weakness in the design or operations were observed.

-In terms of provisions of Section 177 of the Companies Act 2013 and theRegulations the Company has established an effective mechanism called Vigil Mechanism(Whistle Blower Mechanism).
-Themechanism under the policy has been appropriately communicated within the organisation.
+In terms of the provisions of Section 177 of the Companies Act 2013 and theRegulations the Company has established an effective mechanism called Vigil Mechanism(Whistle Blower Mechanism).
+The mechanism under the Policy has been appropriatelycommunicated within the organisation.
 The purpose of this policy is to provide a frameworkto promote responsible whistle blowing by employees or by any other person who avails suchmechanism.
 It protects employees or any other person who avails such mechanism wishing toraise a concern about serious irregularities unethical behavior actual or suspectedfraud within the Company by reporting the same to the Audit Committee.